RiverYork/Data_Course_YORK/README.md

 I know what I am doing now yay
 I know what I am doing now
-I am testing myself and if I can remember how to do it
+I am testing myself and if I can remember how to do it I have updated my repo to add the new notes and assignments since last time.